Matt24682/Quanternary-Calculator/README.md

 ###Matthew Johnson = Implement addition and subtraction tests.
 ###Matthew Johnson = Implement UI number buttons, addition button, and subtraction button functionality.
 ###Matthew Johnson = Implement toggle button (particularly to work when converting with operations involved).
-###Matthew Johnson = Gave description of Meetings and included project screenshots in the Readme file.
+###Matthew Johnson = Gave description of Meetings, created the Project Manual, and included project screenshots in the Readme file.

 ###Annie Peabody = Implemented function to convert quaternary to decimal.
 ###Annie Peabody = Implemented function to convert decimal to quaternary.